jsnmrs/jasonmorris/posts/rotating-ssh-keys.md

 ## Create a strong passphrase

 Generate a strong passphrase for your new SSH key.
-I use [1Password](https://agilebits.com/onepassword) to generate a nice, long passphrase.
+I use [1Password](https://1password.com/) to generate and store a nice, long passphrase.
+The [1Password online password generator](https://1password.com/password-generator/) is handy for this, too.

 ## Create a new key pair